SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

 \subsubsection{Settings for \aspectTool}

-Static aspect definitions are necessary to run \aspectTool and thus measure its effectiveness and efficiency.
-The first author used the \aspectLg language to express static aspects of interest for security vulnerability detection, obtaining the \aspectLg library of five static aspect definitions (\Cref{sec:sable:sadLibrary}), associated each vulnerability in the dataset with a static aspect definition, and wrote the corresponding source code annotations (\Cref{sec:staticAspects:expert}).
+Static aspect definitions are necessary to run \aspectTool and, thus, measure its effectiveness and efficiency.
+The first author used the \aspectLg language to express static aspects of interest for security vulnerability detection, obtaining the \aspectLg library of five static aspect definitions (Appendix~\ref{sec:sable:sadLibrary}, provided as supplementary material), associated each vulnerability in the dataset with a static aspect definition, and wrote the corresponding source code annotations (\Cref{sec:staticAspects:expert}).